Asset Classes

 • Client Portal, which is a web-based platform for trading and other account functions,

-• Or IBKR mobile, the mobile trading app for Apple and Android smartphones.
+• IBKR mobile, the mobile trading app for Apple and Android smartphones.

 In addition to using IBKR’s trading software, there are several ways by which custom or 3rd party trading applications can place orders to IBKR accounts.
 One common means of connection available for all clients is the TWS API.
 Other connections include the WEB API and FIX/CTCI connections.

-The API offerings are detailed on our website, Interactivebrokers.com, under Trading and API.
+The API offerings are detailed on our website, Interactivebrokers.com, under Trading and APIs.

 The Trader Workstation API is an open-source interface to TWS which can be used by custom or 3rd party applications to automate TWS functionality, including but not limited to: